tony1098/neural-style-transfer/index.md

 ## Data

-We use [image of the UW Suzzallo Library](https://upload.wikimedia.org/wikipedia/commons/1/10/MK03214_University_of_Washington_Suzzallo_Library.jpg) and [image of The Starry Night by Van Gogh](https://www.vangoghgallery.com/img/starry_night_full.jpg) which are available in the links.
+We use [image of the UW Suzzallo Library](https://upload.wikimedia.org/wikipedia/commons/1/10/MK03214_University_of_Washington_Suzzallo_Library.jpg) and [image of The Starry Night by Van Gogh](https://www.vangoghgallery.com/img/starry_night_full.jpg) which are available via the links.
 They are cropped and resized to the same width and height dimensions.

 ## Method/Results